jlien/Jimmy-Lien-Manager-Readme/README.md

 # One on Ones

 Our 1-1s are editable by you.
-Initially I would insist on weekly 30 minutes (at least), but we can control cadence as you see fit after the first couple months.
+Initially I would insist on 30 minutes (at least) weekly, but we can control cadence as you see fit after the first couple months.

 One-on-Ones:
 * Shouldn't really be status updates unless you have something you want to share
 * Should be directed by you.
 Have a list of items you want to talk about.
 Keep a running doc.
-* Should be oriented around mid-long term issues, projects, goals you want to accomplish
+* Should be oriented around mid to long term issues, projects, and goals you want to accomplish
 * Should be a way for me to learn more about how I can help you progress in your career

 # Open and Honest